hinto-janai/monero-bash/README.md

 # PACKAGES #
-install <all/name>          install <all> or a specific package remove <name>               remove specific package update                      only CHECK for updates upgrade <all/name>          upgrade <all> or a specific package upgrade <all/name> force    forcefully upgrade packages version                     print installed package versions
+install <all/name>          install <all> or a specific package remove <all/name>           remove <all> or a specific package remove <all/name> force     forcefully remove a package update                      only CHECK for updates upgrade <all/name>          upgrade <all> or a specific package upgrade <all/name> force    forcefully upgrade packages version                     print installed package versions

+# WALLET #
+monero-bash                 the default command will open wallet selection

 # MONERO DAEMON #
 daemon                      print status of daemon